irsbugs/irsbugs.github.io/meetings/index.md

 * Your computer's browser application will use a lot of CPU resources in processing the video and audio.
 You need quite a powerful laptop.
 E.g. CPU 3GHz/Quad core with 8GB+ of RAM, and 1Mb/s+ internet speed.
 When watching a presentation then its advisable to turn off your microphone and camera to conserve resources, and turn them on as required.

 * Due to contending with audio propagation delays, the presenter will not normally be listening on headphones while presenting.
 Another person at the meeting will be monitoring for any questions that are asked.
 They will then stop the presenter and relay your question.
+It is often better to post your questions to the presenter in the BBB *chat* panel.

 ## Video Recording of Meetings